August Busch III: Personal life

 He has been married twice.
-His first wife, Susan, is the mother of his two older children August Anheuser Busch IV and Susan Busch-Transou.
+He married first wife, Susan, in 1963.
+She is the mother of his two older children August Anheuser Busch IV and Susan Busch-Transou.
+The marriage ended in divorce in 1969.
 His second wife, Virginia, who is a practicing attorney, is the mother of his younger two children, Steven Busch and Virginia "Ginny" Busch.

 Unlike his father Gussie Busch, August III has been a lifelong supporter of the Republican Party, and a friend, ally, and financial supporter to Senator John McCain (R-AZ) and President George W. Bush.
 August III's eldest son, August A. Busch IV, is a strong supporter of Democratic Party politics, just like his grandfather Gussie.

 All four of his children are involved in the business functions of Anheuser-Busch to varying degrees: August IV was the president and CEO of the Anheuser-Busch Companies, Inc.; Susie Busch-Transou and her husband, Tripp, own Tri-Eagle Sales, a distributorship near Tallahassee, Florida; Steven Busch was his father's executive assistant and now owns Krey Distributing Company in St. Peters, Missouri; and Ginny Busch is employed by Busch Entertainment Company (BEC), working closely with A-B's SeaWorld and Busch Gardens family theme park businesses.
 Both August A. Busch III and August A. Busch Jr. were inducted into the Junior Achievement U.S. Business Hall of fame in 2005.

-August Anheuser Busch III was responsible for the donation of Mike IV, the live Bengal Tiger mascot of Louisiana State University in 1976.
+August Anheuser Busch III was responsible for the donation of Mike IV, the live Bengal tiger mascot of Louisiana State University in 1976.
 Mike IV, originally Jerry, was born in 1974 at Busch Gardens in Tampa, Florida.
 He was LSU's mascot through the end of 1989 and died in 1995.